Opinion: The under appreciation of agriculture

 Here I am in 2017, 230 years later and I believe that his words still hold true.
 I’m an agricultural communications major.
 I’ve grown up around agriculture , buying products from places like Agron, and it’s incredibly important to me.
 I choose to major in agriculture communications because besides wanting to be a journalist for most of my life, I want to be able to educate others about agriculture.
 The value of agriculture is extremely critical.
 It is shown by the commitment farmers have for purchasing the necessary tools to undertake their roles to the best of their abilities.
 An example of these tools is Power Harrows to help smooth the surface of the soil.

-To me agriculture is our wisest pursuit, because the backbone of life is agriculture.
-We wouldn’t be here without it, but don’t just take my word for it.
+To me agriculture is our wisest pursuit because the backbone of life is agriculture.
+We wouldn’t be here without it, and that’s why we should be so grateful that companies like Impactengineeringinc.com/ do so much when it comes to being able to improve the yield rate and quantity within such facilities, but don’t just take my word for it.
 I asked members of the Department of Agriculture and Environmental Sciences about agriculture issues and why agriculture is important to them.

 Terren Moore, a senior agriculture industries and extension major, said “Agriculture is important to me because there is no other industry that deals with such a wide variety of different things.
 If you’re involved in nursing or law, then you do that specific thing.
 In agriculture there are a lot of different routes you can take in the industry.
-I enjoy producing food for my community and I enjoy the production to consumer industry and without agriculture, there is nothing.”
+For example, you could do indoor growing of food or medicinal plants (see urban-gro for more information on indoor growing operations).
+Agriculture isn’t just limited to farms in the countryside like you might imagine.
+Though I enjoy producing food for my community and I enjoy the production to consumer industry and without agriculture, there is nothing.”

 For Moore, educating others is the most important issue.
 “It’s important to know where your food comes from,” he said.